 - Re roll any off cuts of dough and keep making more biscuits until you can get no more from your dough.

-- If using raisins for buttons and facial features pop them in now (syn accordingly) otherwise leave them plain and place in the oven to bake for 10-12 minutes or until golden.
+- If using raisins for buttons and facial features pop them in now otherwise leave them plain and place in the oven to bake for 10-12 minutes or until golden.

 - Transfer to wire racks to cool completely being careful removing them as they will be slightly soft, they will crisp up when cold.

-- Once fully cooled you can decorate them if you wish with icing sugar, sprinkles, sweeties etc. Just remember to syn the extras you use and allow everything to set before putting in a biscuit tin to store.
+- Once fully cooled you can decorate them if you wish with icing sugar, sprinkles, sweeties etc. Have fun with them.

-These will keep in an airtight container for up to 3 days, if you can get them to last that long.
+- These will keep in an airtight container for up to 3 days.